aduverger/madeleine/README.md

 SQLite is the sole source of truth for the MVP.
 Its write pattern is small, append-oriented, and friendly to concurrent readers.
 If future same-machine contention is measured, a single-writer broker can be added.
-Shared multi-machine operation would use a server store such as PostgreSQL rather than stretching an embedded database into a distributed system.
+Shared multi-machine operation would use a server store such as PostgreSQL.

 ## Direction after the MVP